augustss/MicroHs/README.md

 With the `-v` flag the processing time for each module is reported.
 E.g.
   ```
-  importing done MicroHs.Exp, 716ms (368 + 348)
+  importing done MicroHs.Exp, 284ms (91 + 193)
   ```
-which means tha processing `MicroHs.Exp.hs` took 716ms, with parsing taking 368ms and typecheck&desugar taking 348ms.
+which means that processing the module `MicroHs.Exp` took 284ms, with parsing taking 91ms and typecheck&desugar taking 193ms.

 ### Compiler modules

-* `Main`, the main module.
-Decodes flags, compiles, and writes result.
 * `Compile`, top level compiler.
 Maintains a cache of already compiled modules.
+* `Desugar`, desugar full expressions to simple expressions.
 * `Exp`, simple expression type, combinator abstraction and optimization.
 * `Expr`, parsed expression type.
-* `Desugar`, desugar full expressions to simple expressions.
+* `Graph`, strongly connected component algorithm.
+* `Ident`, identifiers and related types.
+* `IdentMap`, map from identifiers to something.
+* `Interactive`, top level for the interactive REPL.
 * `Lex`, lexical analysis and indentation processing.
+* `Main`, the main module.
+Decodes flags, compiles, and writes result.
 * `Parse`, parse and build and abstract syntax tree.
+* `StateIO`, state + IO monad.
+* `TCMonad`, type checking monad.
 * `Translate`, convert an expression tree to its value.
 * `TypeCheck`, type checker.

 ## Interactive mode
 If no module name is given the compiler enters interactive mode.
-You can enter expressions to be evaluated, or top level definitions.
+You can enter expressions to be evaluated, or top level definitions (including `import`).
 Simple line editing is available.

-All definitions is saved in the file `Interactive.hs` and all input lines as saved in `.mhsi`.
+All definitions are saved in the file `Interactive.hs` and all input lines as saved in `.mhsi`.
 The latter file is read on startup so the command history is persisted.